FlauschBert/scored/README.md

 ## Client authentication
 ### User and password
 #### Initial authentication and token generation
-Before any high score information can be sent to the server the client has to authenticate with user and password.
+Before any high-score information can be sent to the server the client has to authenticate with user and password.
 This has to be done with the `AUTH10` command followed by username and hashed password:
 `AUTH10|u8x:<512 bit hash of password>|u8:<length in bytes>|u8x:<username>`.